Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

     void TestNodeBasedMonolayer()
     {
 ```

-We now need to create a `NodesOnlyMesh`{.cpp} we do this by first creating a `MutableMesh`{.cpp}
+We now need to create a `NodesOnlyMesh` we do this by first creating a `MutableMesh`
-and passing this to a helper method `ConstructNodesWithoutMesh`{.cpp} along with a interaction cut off length
+and passing this to a helper method `ConstructNodesWithoutMesh` along with a interaction cut off length
 that defines the connectivity in the mesh.

 ```cpp